 For the first layer, we drew our sound by following the water movement as closely as possible.
 This gave us the base of the final sound.
 The Water shader of the Move motion was an obvious choice.

 Tip: don’t forget to click on the pin icon in the top-right corner of the window to make sure that DSP Motion will stay on top when you draw while previewing the video in After Effects.
+Alternatively, you can render the video and import it in DSP Motion to draw your sounds with synchronized video playback.

 Once done, we exported the sound to After Effects.
 To do that, first make sure in the Settings window that the sample rate in DSP Motion corresponds to what you want for your project.
 Then, simply hit the render button to save the wave file (make sure that number of files is set to 1 or DSP Motion will generate variations automatically).
 Finally, drag and drop the resulting wave file onto your After Effects project and create the corresponding clip.